-Want an easy way to find a Microsoft Excel Spreadsheet on your PC computer ?
+Want an easy way to find a Microsoft Excel spreadsheet on your PC?
 There are a number of ways to make finding Excel files easier.
 This article will focus on having the file location show right on the hard copy of the spreadsheet.

 This is pretty easy to do but it really isn't all that intuitive of a process.
 I'll show you how to do it here and hopefully save you time looking for your reports.

 This works best with Microsoft Excel 2007, but you may find this information helpful with other versions as well.

 When you have created your Excel sheet, get yourself into "Print Preview" mode.

 Basically click the upper left "File" icon (which looks like Microsoft logo on Excel 2007), click on Print, then click Print Preview.

 Click the "Page Set Up" icon at the top left of the screen.

 Now, we can either insert the location path of your Excel sheet in either the header or the footer section.
 To insert the file location of your spreadsheet in the header (or top of the spreadsheet), click the "Custom Header" button.
 To insert the file location of your spreadsheet at the footer (or bottom), click the "Custom Footer Button."

 Regardless of whether you chose header or footer, the following steps will all work out the same from here on out.
 For the sake of this article, I'll select "Custom Footer" as I typically find Excel file paths to be located at the bottom of report pages.

 Step 4: Align the File Path Location